ADX Florence: Prison facility

 The facility houses inmates at six differing security levels: General Population Units ("Delta", "Echo", "Fox", and "Golf" Units), the Special Housing Unit (SHU), the Special Security Unit ("H" Unit), the Control Unit, Intermediate/Transitional Units ("Kilo" and "Joker" Units), and Range 13.
 Many of the security levels at ADX have special purposes or missions for the inmates who occupy them.
 The Control Unit houses inmates who have committed serious conduct violations or acts of violence at other institutions.
 It also houses high-level members of organizations deemed as threats, such as prison gangs.
 "H" Unit houses inmates who are members of terror groups so designated by the Department of Justice or who have had special administrative measures (SAMs) placed on them.
 Range 13 is a special four-cell wing within the Special Housing Unit for inmates in need of the tightest control.
-As of 2022, the only inmates publicly known to have been incarcerated in this unit are Ramzi Yousef and Joaquín "El Chapo" Guzmán.
-The two Intermediate Units house "step-down" inmates, who can earn transfer to another institution if they remain incident-free while housed in the unit.
+As of 2022, the only inmates publicly known to have been incarcerated in this unit are Ramzi Yousef, Thomas Silverstein, and Joaquín "El Chapo" Guzmán.
+The two Intermediate Units house step-down inmates, who can earn transfer to another institution if they remain incident-free while housed in the unit.
 This is the only unit in ADX where inmates secure themselves in their own cells, can walk freely in their range, and associate with other inmates.
 From there, inmates will typically be transferred to the supermax step-down unit in USP Florence High.

 The Bureau of Prisons allowed the media to take a guided tour of Florence on September 14, 2007.
-Attending reporters remarked on "an astonishing and eerie quiet" within the prison, as well as a sense of safety due to the rigorous security measures.
+Attending reporters remarked on an astonishing and eerie quiet within the prison, as well as a sense of safety due to the rigorous security measures.
 60 Minutes producer Henry Schuster said, "A few minutes inside that cell and two hours inside Supermax were enough to remind me why I left high school a year early.
 The walls close in very fast."

-The prison has received far less criticism than comparable facilities at the state level (such as California's Pelican Bay State Prison) which tend to suffer from over-population, low staff-to-inmate ratios, and security issues.
+The prison has received far less criticism than comparable facilities at the state level (such as California's Pelican Bay State Prison), which tend to suffer from over-population, low staff-to-inmate ratios, and security issues.
 Jamie Fellner of Human Rights Watch said after a tour of the facility in 1998, "The Bureau of Prisons has taken a harsh punitive model and implemented it as well as anybody I know."